Experiential learning resources for the innovative educator

 This was about the time I started implementing maker education in my classroom.
 The challenge was often to design and make something with trash or with common household items.

 Even though finances improved the very next year, I held onto this philosophy because there was no need to spend a ton of money, regardless of whether there was more to go around.
 A free learning experience is not less valuable than an expensive one.

 2. Place-Based Learning:

-The skateboarding company students took full advantage of this concept.
+The skateboarding company students mentioned above took full advantage of this concept.
 They sought out a screen printing company that offered to teach them how to screen print and set up their own shop free of charge.
 They then worked with a local tech company who donated all of the materials to build a screen printing shop in the school and coordinate and host a launch party for the skateboard business.